Geometry of chiral temporal structures I: Physical effects: 1. Introduction

 \section{1.
 Introduction}

-Synthetic chiral light \cite{Ayuso2019NatPhot} is an example of a locally chiral object: the Lissajous figure of its electric field vector draws a chiral three-dimensional trajectory in time at every point in space.
-Since its chirality is local, it can induce chiral interactions with electrons in molecules in the electric dipole approximation, promising improvement of the chiral response by orders of magnitude compared to standard methods \cite{ayuso2022ultrafast} based on inefficient interactions of electrons with the magnetic field component of light.
-Recently, three-color locally chiral electromagnetic fields \cite{Kral:2001aa} have been used to harvest the electric-dipole chiral response in the microwave region \cite{Eibenberger2017PRL,Perez2017}.
+Synthetic chiral light \cite{Ayuso2019NatPhot} is an example of a locally chiral object: the Lissajous figure of its electric field vector at every point in space draws a chiral three-dimensional trajectory in time which cannot be superimposed onto its mirror image.
+Since its chirality is local, it can induce chiral interactions with electrons in molecules in the electric dipole approximation \cite{ayuso2022ultrafast}, promising enhancement of the chiral response by orders of magnitude compared to standard methods based on inefficient interactions of electrons with the magnetic field component of light.
+Three-color electromagnetic fields with mutually orthogonal polarizations introduced in the pioneering work by Kral and Shapiro \cite{Kral:2001aa} and used to harvest the electric-dipole chiral response in the microwave region \cite{Eibenberger2017PRL,Perez2017,Lee2024} also belong to this family.

-If the locally chiral electromagnetic field draws the same chiral Lissajous figure at every point in space in the interaction region, then the field is also globally chiral.
-Since different frequencies of the multicolor light combine at different points in space with different phases, such global chirality is not guaranteed \emph{a priory}.
-While various set-ups can be constructed to create locally and globally chiral light \cite{Ayuso2019NatPhot, Ordonez2023ArXiv, Ye:23}, the spatial variation of the relative phases of non-collinear multicolor fields constituting locally chiral light can also be used to shape the light's handedness in space in the near field from one-dimensional patterns of alternating handedness in space \cite{Ayuso2021NatComm, Khokhlova_Sci_Adv_2022} to two-dimensional patterns forming a chiral vortex \cite{mayer2023chiral}.
-Such shaping of local handedness allows one to encode the handedness of a molecular medium in the far field emission patterns.